davidisaaclee/matcher/README.md

 - **Quickly making throwaway anonymous functions.** Creating pattern-matching functions with this library is optimized for giving good error messages at function definition, __not__ for creating functions as quickly as possible.
-- **Environments without ES6's [computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names).**
-This library relies on this feature to make it simple to map between a dynamic case name and the relevant conditional branch.
-(It's still totally possible to do this without computed property names.)

 ## Usage